-1. HOPPER LIFT LINKAGE ADJUSTMENT.

-A. Stand clear and cycle the hopper up and down.
+- 1. HOPPER LIFT LINKAGE ADJUSTMENT. - A. Stand clear and cycle the hopper up and down.
 Watch for signs of binding, sloppiness, or misalignment of the lift arm linkage.
-Reshim to remove binding, sloppiness, or misalignment of the linkage as necessary.
+Reshim to remove binding, sloppiness, or misalignment of the linkage as necessary. - B. Stop the engine and set the machine parking brake.